-A world leader in the preservation of natural resources, Tanzania has made a long-term dedication to conservation that has resulted in over 25% of the country being protected within unfenced boundaries.
+A world leader in the preservation of wild lands, Tanzania has made a long-term dedication to conservation that has resulted in over 25% of the country being protected within unfenced boundaries.

 These vast wilderness regions hold many of the worlds most renowned national parks and conservation areas, making it one of the most popular and rewarding safari destinations in Africa.
 The magnitude of the natural wonders found in Tanzania is simply breathtaking.